hydephp/develop/docs/getting-started/architecture-concepts.md

 Documentation pages behave a bit differently.
 Here, all documentation source files will still be compiled to the `_site/docs/` directory, but the subdirectory name will be used to assign a sidebar group/category to the page.

-So for example, a source file stored as `_docs/getting-started/installation.md` will be compiled into `_site/docs/installation.html`, and placed in the sidebar group `Getting Started`.
+So for example, a source file stored as `_docs/getting-started/installation.md` will be compiled into `_site/docs/installation`, and placed in the sidebar group `Getting Started`.

-You can learn more about this in the [documentation pages documentation](documentation-pages.html#using-sub-directories).
+You can learn more about this in the [documentation pages documentation](documentation-pages#using-sub-directories).